rootm0s/WinPwnage/README.md

 * Persistence using mofcomp and mof file (SYSTEM privileges)
 * Persistence using wmic (SYSTEM privileges)
 * Persistence using startup files
+* Persistence using Cortana App
+* Persistence using People App

 ## Installing the Dependencies:
 ```pip install -r requirements.txt```